arnavgautam/TreeHacks2015/HOLs/HOL-UnderstandingAzureResourceManager/HOL.md

 	_Seeing the details of the Website resource_

 6. Delete the selected resource.
 To delete a resource from the resource group, use the **Remove-AzureResource** cmdlet.
-This cmdlet deletes the resource, but does not delete the resource group.
+This cmdlet deletes the resource but does not delete the resource group.

 	````PowerShell
 	Remove-AzureResource -Name [YOUR-AZURE-RESOURCE-NAME] -ResourceGroupName [YOUR-AZURE-RESOURCE-GROUP-NAME] -ResourceType Microsoft.web/sites -ApiVersion 2014-04-01